jaheyns/CfdOF/README.md

 The latest
 [release](https://www.freecadweb.org/downloads.php)
 or [development](https://github.com/FreeCAD/FreeCAD/releases)
-FreeCAD build can be obtained (64 bit version) and the latest CfdOF workbench can be installed into it using the Addon manager:

-* After running the installer or extracting the .7z archive to a directory <FreeCAD-directory>, run FreeCAD in place (<FreeCAD-directory\bin\FreeCAD.exe).
+FreeCAD build can be obtained (64 bit version) and installed by running the installer or extracting the .7z archive to a directory
+<FreeCAD-directory>.
+In the latter case, FreeCAD can be run in place
+(<FreeCAD-directory\bin\FreeCAD.exe).

+Before installing CfdOF, the Plot workbench must first be installed into FreeCAD using the Addon manager:

+* Run FreeCAD
 * Select Tools | Addon manager ...
-* Select CfdOF in the list of workbenches, and click "Install/update"
+* Select Plot in the list of workbenches, and click "Install/update"
 * Restart FreeCAD
+* Repeat the above for the "CfdOF" workbench
-* For installation of dependencies, see below.
+* For installation of dependencies, see below

 Note: The CFD workbench can be updated at any time through the Addon manager.